orbanjames/clojure-project-student-management-system/README.md

 # Starting the application from terminal:
-terminal 1:
+terminal 1: lein run

-terminal 2
+terminal 2: npx shadow-cljs watch app" for clojurescript.

- run "npx shadow-cljs watch app" for clojurescript. http://localhost:3000, navigate to the browser for the application home page  and clojurescript handle.
+http://localhost:3000, navigate to the browser for the application home page  and clojurescript handle.